 Rabbeinu Bachya guides you to start at the root: become a good person...NOW.

 Had I just sat down and started doing any of the 30 techniques he details within, I would’ve automatically become less bitter, more expanded, more attuned to what I was doing wrong, and increased my overall emuna.

 But I’m the type of person who likes to understand how and why something works before I start.
 This is usually a good tendency.
 Yet sometimes, the best way to understand something is to just do it.
 And with a tzaddik on the level of Rabbeinu Bachya, I have nothing to fear.
 It’s okay to just trust his guidance and take the leap.

 And that's how 30 Ways to Make Your Soul Shine: A Workbook Guide to Making a Self-Accounting Based on Rabbeinu Bachya's Classic "Duties of the Heart" was born.
-(Sample pages available for download below.)
+(Sample pages available for download both above & below.)

 I’m not the only person who has read mussar sefarim and come away feeling perplexed or dissatisfied because I couldn’t figure out how to do what they suggested.

 The thing is, you just have to jump in (which is hard if you're like me).